FertilityProRegistry.com - Fertility Doctors & Specialists

 Insurance laws

 A handful of states have enacted laws requiring that infertility insurance coverage be either offered or provided.
-Most states however have no such laws and there is no federal law requiring that insurance plans cover infertility services.
+Most states, however, have no such laws.
+And there is no federal law (including the Affordable Care Act — see below) that requires insurance plans to cover infertility services.

 States that mandate infertility coverage be provided